 Tel: +44 (0) 1792 483672

 Senior Lecturer in Computer Animation.
-Classes include traditional 2D animating and design, concept design and art direction, 3D animating and filmmaking, etc. Related animation work includes the development and creation of new marketing material and animations; new degree/award writing; student support, etc. Phil is also the Unfair Practice Co-Ordinator for the selection of awards/degree in his Directorate of the Institute.
+Programme Manager for both the undergraduate BA (Hons) and for the postgraduate MA awards in Computer Animation.
+Classes delivered include traditional 2D animating and design, concept design and art direction, 3D animating and filmmaking, etc. Phil enjoys the use of technology, drawing /designing /animating alongside the students via cintiqs, ReMarkable, in MAYA, etc. Related university work includes the development and creation of new marketing material and animations; new degree/award writing; student support, etc.

 - A-Levels in Art, Design and Technology and English Literature.

 - Foundation Diploma in Art & Design (FAD).

 - BA (Hons) Degree in Animation from Farnham (now the UCCA).